javaclinic/banking-tdd/README.md

 ## Exercise #2 - First Scenario

 * Your boss wants you to develop an API for banking (with little to no guidance).
 The API should include ability to transfer funds from account A to account B. Take a stab at developing a super-flexible API, based on little we know about the requirements.
+* Scratch that.
+Let's write a test as if we were the user of this API.
+Note that `testTransfer` does not compile yet.